-Teva policies and codes
+Teva Policies and Codes

-Since 2010, Teva has also participated in the United Nations Global Compact (UNGC).
+Since 2010, Teva has participated in the United Nations Global Compact (UNGC).
 The UNGC is a strategic policy initiative of the United Nations which encourages companies around the world to adhere to ten principles of responsible business relating to human rights, labour standards, environmental protection and anti-corruption.
 These principles include, amongst others, the elimination of all forms of forced and compulsory labour, the effective abolition of child labour, the elimination of discrimination in respect of employment and occupation and the principle of upholding freedom of association and effective recognition of the right to collective bargaining.
-We communicate our progress against UNGC principles in our annual ESG progress report.
-Teva's 2021 Global ESG Report is available here.